datastax/diagnostic-collection/ds-collector/README.md

 ds-collector
 =============

-This script will connect to a target host generate an artifact bundle and transfer that bundle back to the execution host.
-From there they are pushed to a "dead drop" S3 bucket using HTTPS.
+This tool will connect to a target host, generate an artifact bundle, and transfer that bundle back to the execution host.
+Automatic uploads to a "dead drop" S3 bucket may occur.

 The package contains the three files: